bmd1905/EasyMLOps/README.md

 ### Data Pipeline

-- Multiple `Producers` act as sources of raw events and produce data to the Kafka `Raw Events Topic`.
+- `Producers` act as sources of raw events and produce data to the Kafka `Raw Events Topic`.

-- A `Validation Service` consumes data from the `Raw Events Topic`, validates it, and publishes to either:
+- A `Validation Service` (Flink job) consumes data from the `Raw Events Topic`, validates schema, and publishes to either:

   - The `Validated Topic` for valid data
   - The `Invalidated Topic` for invalid data

-- The `Invalidated Topic` triggers an alerting system to send email notifications via Gmail to stakeholders about invalid data.

 - The `Validated Topic` is synchronized with:

-  - The `DataLake` for persistent storage and further processing
+  - The `DataLake` (MinIO) for persistent storage and further processing
   - The `Online Store` (Redis) for real-time feature serving

 - The Data Warehouse (Offline Store) processing workflow is orchestrated by `Airflow DAGs`:
   - Ingest raw data from the DataLake
-  - Validate raw data
+  - Quality check raw data
   - Transform data
-  - Create feature views
-  - Create dimension and fact tables
+  - Create dimension, fact, and feature tables
+  - Quality check gold data

 ### Training Pipeline

-- The `Ray Train` framework handles distributed model training:
+- The `Ray Train` and `Ray Tune` framework handles distributed model training:

-  - Load_data Task: Pulls features from the Data Warehouse
+  - get_data: Pulls features from the Data Warehouse
+  - hyper_parameter_tuning: Hyperparameter tuning
-  - Train_model Task: Trains the model using distributed computing
+  - train_final_model: Train the final model with the best hyperparameters

-- The `MLflow` Model Registry:
-  - Stores model checkpoints and metrics
+  - the weights and metrics are stored in the Model Registry (MLflow and MinIO)

-  - Integrates with Jupyter notebooks in the Dev Environment
-  - Pushes metrics and weights for model analysis
+- Beside the automatic training pipeline, we also have a manual training pipeline in `notebook/train.ipynb`

 ### Serving Pipeline

-- `RayServe` with `XGBoost` handles model serving:
+- The `XGBoost` model is served by `RayServe`:
-  - Loads model checkpoints from MLflow
+  - Loads model checkpoints from Model Registry
-  - Pulls real-time features from the Online Store
+  - Pulls real-time features from the Online Store (Redis)
   - Serves predictions to the Product App

 ### Observability

 - OpenTelemetry Collector gathers telemetry data from the serving pipeline
-- SigNoz serves as the Central Dashboard for monitoring:
+- SigNoz serves as the backend for the observability platform
-  - Collects metrics exported from OpenTelemetry
+  - Collects metrics, traces, and logs exported from OpenTelemetry
   - Provides visibility into system performance and health

 ## Usage